BratishkaErik/python-zig-extension-example/README.md

 This example uses `translate-c/@cImport` and [zig-python](https://github.com/BratishkaErik/zig-python)
 build plugin to automatically link Python library and generate bindings.

-Tested with Zig version `0.14.0`.
+Tested with Zig version 0.14.0 and Python 3.11+.
 CI is run for Linux, Windows and macOS.

 ## Usage